-- Excessive Heat Warning: An Excessive Heat Warning is issued within 12 hours of the onset of extremely dangerous heat conditions.
+An Excessive Heat Warning is issued within 12 hours of the onset of extremely dangerous heat conditions.
 The general rule of thumb for this Warning is when the maximum heat index is expected to be greater than 113° F or the temperature is expected to be 105° F or higher; however, these criteria vary across the country, especially for areas not used to extreme heat conditions.
-If you don’t take precautions immediately when conditions are extreme, you may become seriously illness or even die.
+If you don’t take precautions immediately when conditions are extreme, it may lead to extreme illness or even death.

 - Symptoms: Painful muscle cramps and spasms usually in legs and abdomen; Heavy sweating